 "At first glance, four elected officials just made a decision for every student and every parent in South Carolina.
 And I think that's something we should all be really troubled by," said Josh Malkin with the American Civil Liberties Union.

-The IMRC doesn’t decide the merit of the books—only whether or not it violates the language of the regulation, which requires content be "age and developmentally appropriate" and fit state and district Instructional programs.
-Material is automatically not appropriate for children under the regulation if it contains "descriptions or visual depictions of “sexual conduct."
+The IMRC doesn’t decide the merit of the books—only whether or not they violate the regulation's language.
+The regulation requires content to be "age and developmentally appropriate" and fit state and district Instructional programs.
+Material is automatically not appropriate for children under the regulation if it contains "descriptions or visual depictions of “sexual conduct.

-Speakers at the hearing pointed to the staffs recommendations as reasoning that the IMRC's decision making was biased, showing favoritism to classics like the three novels that were recommended to be retained by the staff adjudication.
-But SBOE Policy and Legal Advisor Robert Cathcart says the titles that were recommended to be retained were simply less graphic and descriptive in the sexual content they contained, which he says fits the requirements of the regulation.
+Speakers at the hearing cited the staff's recommendations as reasoning that the IMRC's decision-making was biased, favoring classics like the three novels recommended to be retained by the staff adjudication.
+However, SBOE Policy and Legal Advisor Robert Cathcart says the titles that were recommended to be retained were simply less graphic and descriptive in terms of the sexual content they contained, which he says fits the requirements of the regulation.

 "Those passages do not rise to the level of explanatory detail necessary to violate the regulations clear prohibition against descriptions of sexual conduct," said Cathcart.

-Critics also argue that the regulations put a burden on teachers to vet their content.
+Critics also argue that the regulations burden teachers to vet their content.

-"We have had districts that have enacted scanners where teachers have had to go through and catalog," said Sherry East, President of the South Carolina Education Association.
+"We have had districts that have enacted scanners where teachers have had to go through and catalog," said South Carolina Education Association President Sherry East.
 "They have had to set aside staff to go through.
 And it's just already stressing and overloaded and taxed system.
-It's very heavy handed from the state board to do this."
+It's very heavy-handed from the state board to do this."

-The recommendations today will be taken up by the full Board of Education at their next meeting on Tuesday.
+The full Board of Education will take up the recommendations at their next meeting on Tuesday.